haydn-jones/TinyTen/README.md

 # TinyTen

-Small and simple N-Dimensional Tensor implementation in C++
+Small and simple, header-only, N-Dimensional Tensor implementation in C++.